pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 }
 ```

-This endpoint returns workflows fields data based on specific template.
+This endpoint returns workflows fields data based on a specific template.

 ### HTTP Request